adrianzhang1/cse572-proj-pycharm/README.md

 - connection_matrix.csv is a csv containing pairwise affinity scores for all colors across all kimonos.
 This score was calculated as such: given a kimono with x pixels of color A and y pixels of color B, a score of xy is added to the cumulative A x B color affinity score.
 - Colors are chosen by bucketing the entirety of RGB space into DIMENSION^3 number of buckets.
 All colors within a bucket are counted as occurences of that bucket's color.

+feature_vects.py
+- requires kimono images in /Kimono_Images/image{image_number}.jpg
+- requires oklab_conv.py
+- creates feature
+- DIMENSION = 32: the dimension of the discretization space being used.
+- RAND_CUTOFF = 0.8: the proportion of pixels to ignore (in order to speed up the running time)
+- NUM_BUCKETS = DIMENSION ** 3
+- N_IMAGES = 4500: the number of kimonos to consider
+- Creates a csv file containing feature vectors generated for each kimono.
+For each kimono, we count the occurences of pixel values occuring in discrete buckets.
+Buckets are uniformly distributed in the OKLab color space rather than RGB color space.
+Most of the possible values in OKLab are invalid colors that do not exist in our color perception.
+As such, using dimension 32, out of 32768 possible values, only about 2400 of those buckets are filled with any color.

+item_ranking.py
+- requires kimono_LAB_histograms_dim32_compact.csv created by feature_vects.py
+- created "item_item_similarity_dim32.csv"
+- creates "item_item_similarity_weighted_dim32.csv"
+- creates a similarity matrix for all colors using user-based collaborative filtering.
+Optional features include weighting each similarity score by the geometric mean of the support.
+The goal is to eliminate noisy and abnormally large similarity values for colors where there does not exist good data.

+item_ranking_palette.py
+- requires any similarity matrix, "item_item_similarity_weighted_dim32.csv" is currently used
+- creates 10 random palettes given an item similarity matrix.
+The method used to generate palettes can be changed